hudsonventura/SnowflakeGuid/README.md

   Guid guid = SnowflakeGuid.NewGuid();

+  //Generate a System.Guid compatible json or EFCore using System.ComponentModel.DataAnnotations;

+  [Key]
-  //OR ... you can put it on you object class, using Guid to make compatible json or EFCore systems public Guid guid { get; private set; } = SnowflakeGuid.NewGuid();
+  public Guid guid { get; private set; } = SnowflakeGuid.NewGuid();

   //Optionally you can use SnowflakeGuid as system Guid, using this.
-  //It will use the string uuid do save to a database and json, for example. using System.Text.Json.Serialization;
+  //It will use the string uuid do save to a database and json, for example.
+  //NOT RECOMENDED.
+It not works with EFCore using System.Text.Json.Serialization;

   [JsonConverter(typeof(SnowflakeGuidJsonConverter))]